 Compile the lesson.

-Drag from right handle of begin node and search your variable name.
+Drag from the right handle of the begin node and search your variable name.

-Click on bottom handle and select action to perform on list objects this example uses animate.
+Click on bottom handle and select the action to perform on list objects.
+This example uses animate.

 It can be used in almost the same manner as the LoopEach node demonstrated in the above example except we need to add a wait node so that the rest of the lesson does not run until the ForkEach actions are complete.

-left-click on bottom handle of pickRandom node and select action you wish to perform on the randomly selected object.
+Left-click on bottom handle of pickRandom node and select action you want to perform on the randomly selected object.

 You must create a list variable in order for the shuffle function to be effective.

 Create a list like normal (see beginning of article) and dereference a SaveTo node.
 Right-click in the empty parameter and select Variables > New.
 Click on the Unnamed variable and give it a name in the properties panel.

 The values defined in the list object are now saved to the list variable and you can perform any list function directly from this variable in place of the list object.

 Open the context menu and search your list variable.